 The U.S. Department of Homeland Security ran a test recently to see how easy it could be to trick people into plugging random USB sticks into their computers and potentially infect them with malware.
 The test showed that the human factor is possibly the weakest link in the computer security: your network may have the best firewall, you can have the strongest policies prohibiting the users from downloading random files from the Internet, yet all that is useless when people have little hesitation in using the USB sticks they find on the company parking lot.

 Microsoft has attempted to address such a problem somewhat by disabling the AutoRun feature for the USB sticks in Windows 7.
 Still, it leaves a rouge program on the USB stick just a few clicks away from running.
-Wouldn’t it be nice to be able to stop running programs form the USB sticks completely?
+Wouldn’t it be nice to be able to stop running programs from the USB sticks completely?

 If you don’t see this filter in the list, it’s easy to create it: choose Filter – New from the menu, and then enter the properties of the filters as follows:

-Now, if there are other drives permanently attached to the computer and you want the users to be able to use such drives without restrictions, you should add the appropriate masks to the Except for folders box, too.
+Now, if there are other drives permanently attached to the computer and you want the users to be able to use such drives without restrictions, you should add the appropriate masks to the Except folders box, too.
 (You can separate masks with comas, semicolons, or line breaks).
-For example, if your computer has a DVD drive that has the drive letter D: and you want the users to use the DVD drive without restrictions, modify the content of the Except for folders box to read as follows: (Press the […] button to modify the content of the box.)
+For example, if your computer has a DVD drive that has the drive letter D: and you want the users to use the DVD drive without restrictions, modify the content of the Except folders box to read as follows: (Press the […] button to modify the content of the box.)

 The rest of the filter properties can be left empty.
 An empty Apply to box means Apply to all and an empty Except for box means Except for none.
 We have entered a star character in the Apply to files box, to emphasize that it should apply to all files, but we could have left the box empty, it would produce the same result as the star character.